Main Content

 View Full Bio

-Mark Varns, Interim Director, Professor of Theater/Lighting Design
+Mark Varns, Professor Emeritus

 View Full Bio

-Matthew Williams, Assistant Professor Practice
+Matthew Williams, Assistant Professor, Performance and Movement

 Matthew C. Williams choreographed Will Ferrell’s Broadway debut, You’re Welcome America.
 Off-Broadway credits include Rooms and the revival of Carrie, the musical.
 Matthew went on to direct Carrie, the musical at Montclair State University.
 Matthew was the assistant director to Casey Nicholaw on the Broadway production All About Me.